-However, debating teaches us how to put together a well-formed, researched argument or point of view which we are then able to defend.
-It also teaches us to listen to opposing view-points and to critically evaluate information.
+Debating teaches us how to put together a structured researched argument or point of view which we are should be able to defend.
+It also teaches us to listen to opposing views and to critically evaluate information.

 Using Debates in your classroom